5G timeline: Here's when it could come to you

 Our first experiences with 5G carriers have been choppy.
 That's not unexpected when you consider that 5G coverage and reliability are just starting to get off the ground.
 But once carriers like Verizon, Sprint/T-Mobile and AT&T begin to build out not just pockets of 5G but whole neighborhoods where you can get ultrafast connections in major cities, Qualcomm bets that the hunger for 5G laptops will follow.

-The mobile-chip leader already powers always-connected 4G PCs like the Asus NovaGo.
+The mobile-chip leader already powers always-connected 4G PCs such as the Asus NovaGo.
 Always-connected 5G PCs are simply the next step.

 The main difference between 5G laptops and 5G phones is that there will be far fewer of them, even when 5G starts becoming much more stable and widespread.
 Phones are connected to the network by definition.
 You can live your whole life without needing a cellular data connection on your laptop, so long as you've got Wi-Fi or a hotspot.